M-K4SH1F/2048-Game/README.md

 ![image](https://github.com/M-K4SH1F/2048-Game/assets/159590221/0e4dd38e-b3e2-4aaf-ae8b-2664452585c1)

 ## Contributing
-We welcome contributions to enhance the Parking Payment Management System.
+I want you to know that contributions to enhance this game are always welcome.
 Please follow these steps:

    1. Fork the repository.
    2. Create a new branch for your feature or bug fix.